christopherhuggins/website/content/post/20201215_blockteachingbibliography.md

 +++

+This is a bibliography of research into block / intensive mode teaching in higher education.
+I will try to keep the bibliography updated as and when I come across new research.
+[A BibTeX file of this bibliography can be downloaded here](https://christopherhuggins.uk/bib/blockbibliography.bib).

 Dixon, L., & O’Gorman, V. (2020).
 ‘Block teaching’ – exploring lecturers’ perceptions of intensive modes of delivery in the context of undergraduate education, *Journal of Further and Higher Education*, 44(5), 583-595. <https://doi.org/10.1080/0309877X.2018.1564024>

 Harvey, M., Power, M., & Wilson, M. (2017).
 A review of intensive mode of delivery and science subjects in Australian universities, *Journal of Biological Education*, 51(3), 315-325. <https://doi.org/10.1080/00219266.2016.1217912>